monsoonmaelstrom/book2/book2.md

 ### 1 - Blue Monday

 It’s two days after the dinner party where I didn’t kill my mother.
 Two miserable days.
 It seems like everyone else is falling in line.
-My mother says, *‘Jump!’* and they’re quick to ask *‘How high?’*
+My mother says, *‘Jump!’* and they’re quick to ask, *‘How high?’*

 It’s a new order.